-Maddie's Fund is collecting shelter data (dogs and cats only) based on the Asilomar Accords from more than 500 animal welfare organizations.
-(Please note that data has been provided for the entire states of Louisiana, Mississippi and Utah and is displayed as a composite for each state.)
-We've compiled all that data along with demographical data into a searchable database that is now available to to nonprofit agencies, government programs, private citizens and the media to compare different communities' lifesaving efforts.
-Search categories include Geographic Region, Median Income, Size of Human Population, Total Intake, Total Adoptions, Total Deaths, Live Release Rate, Deaths per 1000.
+Maddie's Fund collected shelter data (dogs and cats only) based on the Asilomar Accords from more than 500 animal welfare organizations, which represents less than 5% of all physical shelters and foster based animal welfare organizations in the U.S. We've compiled the data from 2008 to 2015 along with demographic data into a searchable database that is available to non-profit agencies, government programs, private citizens and the media to compare different communities' lifesaving efforts.

 If you have any questions or comments about the Comparative Database, please email us.